 Your commercial insurance carrier will run a motor vehicle report for all drivers with access to your commercial vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a larger city like Miami than a smaller city like Fort Meyers.
+It’s common to pay more for commercial auto coverage in a large city like Miami than in a smaller city like Fort Meyers.
 Keep in mind, locations that experience more claims are usually priced higher than other locations.
-Areas susceptible to weather-related events such as hurricanes and floods are also factors.
+Areas susceptible to weather-related events, such as hurricanes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Fort Lauderdale's city limits is considered lower risk than a vehicle with a regional route that covers the entire Florida panhandle.

 The amount of coverage you need affects your rate.
 Policyholders with the Florida state minimum limits of 10/20/10 will pay less than a policyholder needing a liability limits of $1M.